-We’re often told that our search for happiness is a modern, millennial affair.
-That we’ve lost touch with what makes life meaningful, ablaze in a flutter and clutter of status updates, selfies and self-centred notions of me me me all the time.
+Apparently, searching for happiness is a modern, millennial affair.
+We’re told we’ve lost touch with what makes life meaningful, ablaze in a flutter and clutter of status updates, selfies and self-centred notions of me me me all the time.

 But it’s in the shade and the shelter of Athens, that one of the oldest pursuits of happiness took time to percolate around.